 Overcoming this impasseis represented by the synthesis at a higher level of the relationship of our ego with the ego of others, not with a loss of our "self", but an increase of the same, an expansion of it to understand the antagonist ego in a more self broad and comprehensive.
 A path that is anything but spontaneous and natural.
 Precisely for this reason, a leader must work in a rational and systematic way, to manage possible conflicts that may arise between the members of his team or between the leader himself and one or more of his collaborators.
 Thinking of eliminating all conflicts is utopian, working to manage them and, in the best cases, resolving them is a must.
 A conflict never erupts suddenly, it is never something completely unexpected.
 There are 4 levels of progressive confusion of the conflict:

-At this level the parties realize that the conflict is no longer to be considered an occasional fact, but belongs to the constant modality with which they relate.
+One of the symptoms of conflict in the company is the perceivable level.
+At this conflict level the parties realise that the conflict is no longer to be considered an occasional fact, but belongs to the constant modality with which they relate.
 They sense the hostility of "the other" and feed their own.
 Hostility is also perceptible in occasional meetings (dining area, corridor, etc.).
 Their attitudes begin to be perceptible even to observers.